Armenia became the world’s first Christian country more than 1,700 years ago in 301 AD.

 It offers an amazing view, but it’s not for people that are afraid of highs.
 It´s also possible to drive all the way up to the Monastery.

 A round trip cost 4,000 Armenian drams (9.80USD)

 I hitchhiked between all these places, staying in small local villages and even with some of the people I hitchhiked with.

 Wondering how much it will cost to travel around Armenia?
-Check out my friends at Lost With Purpose complete guide about traveling cost in Armenia
+Check out my friends at Lost With Purpose, complete guide about travelling cost in Armenia.

 Additional info about Armenia